What is a DC motor?

 In the previous section, we discussed the various components of a DC motor.
 Now, using this knowledge let us understand the working of DC motors.

 A magnetic field arises in the air gap when the field coil of the DC motor is energised.
 The created magnetic field is in the direction of the radii of the armature.
-The magnetic field enters the armature from the North pole side of the field coil and “exits” the armature from the South pole side of the field coil.
+The magnetic field enters the armature from the North pole side of the field coil and “exits” the armature from the field coil’s South pole side.

 The conductors located on the other pole are subjected to a force of the same intensity but in the opposite direction.
 These two opposing forces create a torque that causes the motor armature to rotate.